Boogaerdtth/Python-Superpyy/report.md

 ### Table module
 This is where it got interesting.
 I couldn't find good documentation how to simply add nice looking tables in the CLI.
 Only after explanation from someone from the education, I finally managed to add some nice tables.

+### PDF module
+At first I thought that if you had a file with a .csv extension and changed the name to .pdf, that the file automatically would update to a PDF file.
+Never was I so wrong.
+So after feedback I had to look up documentarion how to do that. fortunatly I came across reportlab and his options.
+So now you can export your inventory to a brand new PDF file.

 ### Endless possibilities
 I also had a hard time with all the different usecases in which you have to account for in your application.
 Number of things could go wrong, so I had to think of a lot of possibilities what could go wrong.